dgasmith/opt_einsum/README.md

 ## Contributing

-All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 A detailed overview on how to contribute can be found in the [contributing guide](https://github.com/dgasmith/opt_einsum/blob/master/.github/CONTRIBUTING.md).